Socially Distanced Sailing at Salterns

 Which members can use the club and what sailing can take place?

-Optimists, Teras, Moths and Scows will be made available for Members to use but each boat should be crewed by members living in the same household.
+Optimists, Teras, Moths Scows and the Peanut rowing boats, plus rescue row boats, will be made available for Members to use but each boat should be crewed by members living in the same household.

 Who can sail and when?